UK Mentorship

 Editorial Director – Amber Books

 Charles Catton is the Editorial Director of Amber Books Ltd, a 35-year-old independent London-based publisher of illustrated non-fiction books.
 He worked briefly at Daunt Books before entering publishing with Jessica Kingsley Publishers as an editorial assistant back in the last millennium.
-He then moved into illustrated non-fiction.
-His direct responsibilities include commissioning, overseeing all the pre-press stages including picture research and design as well as editorial, marketing including social media and Amber’s website, digital editions, operations, metadata, IT, AI strategy, distribution and recruitment.
-He also has experience working very closely with production, sales and rights: he has been to Frankfurt Book Fair over 20 times.
+He ten moved into illustrated non-fiction.
+His direct responsibilities include commissioning, overseeing all pre-press stages including picture research and design as well as editorial, marketing including social media and Amber’s website, digital editions, operations, metadata, IT, AI strategy, distribution and recruitment.
+HE also has experience working very closely with production, sales and rights: he has been to Frankfurt Book Fair over 20 times.
 Amber’s titles include the Chinese-Bound series, some of which have sold over half a million copies worldwide, and the Technology Guide series.
 He is the author of three books which have been translated into several languages.

 Fran Roberts

-Marketing Manager – Reaktion Books
+Marketing Manager – Rektion Books

 Fran started her career at Palgrave Macmillan as a marketing administrator, 15 years ago.
-Since then, she has worked for the likes of I.B.Tauris, Robert Hale, DK, The London Book Fair, and most recently Reaktion Books.
+Since then, she has worked for the likes of I.B.
+Tauris, Robert Hale, DK, The London Book Fair, and most recently Reaktion Books.
 As marketing manager, she covers everything from podcasts to social media, advertising to designing book proofs.
 She even does a bit of publicity!
-She focuses mainly on nonfiction, but has a passion for fiction, and is even writing her own book.
+She focuses mainly on nonfiction, but as a passion for fiction, and is even writing her own book.

 Ellie Potts

-Marketing and Communications Officer – LSE Press
+Marketing and Communication Officer – LSE Press

 Elinor (Ellie) Potts is an award-winning book marketer with over 10-years of experience working in publishing.
-She currently works for open access social sciences publisher LSE Press and was named a Rising Star by The Bookseller and ALPSP in 2025.
+She currently works for open access social sciences publisher LSE Press and was names a Rising Star by The Booseller and ALPSP in 2025.
 She is an apprentice in Marketing Management, Level 6 CIM.
 She is an NCTJ-trained journalist and previously worked as a senior bookseller for independent and commercial retailers.

 Dr Helena Markou